MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-horizontal-scaling.md

 ### Optimized autoscale

-Optimized autoscale is the recommended autoscale method.
-This method optimizes cluster performance and costs.
-If the cluster approaches a state of under-utilization, it will be scaled in.
-This action lowers costs but keeps performance level.
-If the cluster approaches a state of over-utilization, it will be scaled out to maintain optimal performance.
-To configure Optimized autoscale:
+Optimized autoscale is the recommended scaling method.
+This method optimizes cluster performance and cost.
+If the cluster  underutilized, it will be scaled in.
+This action lowers cost without affecting the required performance.
+If the cluster is over-utilized, it will be scaled out to maintain optimal performance.
+To configure optimized autoscale:

 1. Select **Optimized autoscale**.

-1. Select a minimum instance count and a maximum instance count.
-The cluster auto-scaling ranges between those two numbers, based on load.
+1. Specify a minimum instance count and a maximum instance count.
+The cluster autoscaling ranges between these values based on load.

 1. Select **Save**.

    ![Optimized autoscale method.](media/manage-cluster-horizontal-scaling/optimized-autoscale-method.png)

 Optimized autoscale starts working.
-Its actions are now visible in the Azure activity log of the cluster.
+Its actions can be viewed in the cluster’s activity log in Azure.

 #### Logic of optimized autoscale

+Optimized autoscale is managed either by reactive or predictive logic.
+The predictive logic tracks the usage pattern of the cluster and when it shows seasonality with high confidence level, the predictive flow will take over the cluster scaling.
+The reactive logic is tracking the actual usage of the cluster and makes decisions on cluster scale operations according to the current level of resource usage.
+The main metrics for both the predictive and reactive flows are:
+* CPU
+* Cache utilization factor
+* Ingestion utilization
+Both predictive and reactive autoscale are bound to the cluster size boundaries (min and max number of instances) as defined in the Optimized auto scale configuration.
+Frequent cluster scale out and scale in are undesirable since the operations also take a toll on cluster resources and require time for adding or removing instances and rebalancing the hot cache across all nodes.

+##### Predictive autoscale
+The predictive logic forecasts the clusters usage for the next day based on the cluster's usage pattern over the last few weeks.
+Based on this forecast, it creates a schedule of scale in/out operations to adjust the cluster size ahead of time, so the scaling will be ready just as the load changes.
+This logic is effective especially for seasonal patterns, e.g., daily or weekly ingestion spikes, etc. However, in case there is a unique spike in usage that exceeds the forecast, the optimize autoscale will fall back to the reactive logic.
+In that mode the scale in/out operations are done in ad-hoc manner, based on the latest level of resource usage.

+##### Reactive autoscale
 **Scale out**

-When your cluster approaches a state of over-utilization, scale out to maintain optimal performance.
-Scale out will occur when:
+When the cluster approaches a state of over-utilization, scale out will take place to maintain optimal performance.
+Scale out will occur when at least one of the following occurs:
-* The number of cluster instances is below the maximum number of instances defined by the user.
 * The cache utilization is high for over an hour.
 * The CPU is high for over an hour.
 * The ingestion utilization is high for over an hour.